A man was traveling on a long journey. The weather was cold and often rough.

 of your work prevented the loss of your life.
 If you had not been carrying it,

 the beast would have taken you.
-But do not worry.
+Do not worry.
 The real product of all your

-efforts will always abide in the deepest foundations of your soul."
+efforts will abide for all eternity in the sturdiest foundations of your soul."

 There was a moment of silence.
 He read the verse again.
 Then the voice